 How to Find Your Routing Number

 You may be asked for your bank’s routing number in various situations.
 For instance, maybe you’re making an online payment or setting up payment information through a new employer.
 This 9-digit number identifies where you originally opened your bank account.
-Your routing number may also be referred to as a routing transit number, an ABA routing number or an RTN.
-Read on to learn more about how this seemingly random combination of figures plays a specific role for banks — and for you.
+Your routing number may also be referred to as a routing transit number,

 How to Find Your Routing Number on a Check

 It’s relatively easy to find your routing number on one of your bank checks.
 It’s the 9-digit number in the lower-left corner of the check under the memo field where you note the purpose of the payment.

 It’s easy to find your routing number online.
 First, log into your bank’s website.
 From there, navigate to the specific account for which you need the number.
 The specific process will vary from here depending on your bank.
 Look for a tab that offers account information, information and services or something similar.
 From there, you’ll be able to access your routing number.